WeblateOrg/weblate/docs/contributing/debugging.rst

 Not processing background tasks
 -------------------------------

-A lot of things happen in background with Celery workers.
+A lot of things are done in the background by Celery workers.
-In case things like sending out e-mails or component removal does not work, there might be some issue.
+If things like sending out e-mails or component removal does not work, there might a related issue.

 Things to check in that case: